weaveworks-experiments/flux-classic/site/fluxctl/index.md

   fluxctl service <name> [flags]

 Flags:
-      --address="": in the format <ipaddr>:<port>[/<protocol>], an IP address and port at which the service should be made available on each host; optionally, the protocol to assume.
+      --address="": in the format <ipaddr>:<port>[/<protocol>], the IP address and port at which the service should be made available on each host; optionally, the protocol to assume.
-      --env="": filter instances for these environment variable values, given as comma-delimited key=value pairs --image="": filter instances for this image
-      --labels="": filter instances for these labels, given as comma-delimited key=value pairs --port-fixed=0: Use a fixed port, and get the IP address from docker inspect --port-mapped=0: Use the host IP address, and the host port mapped to the given container port -p, --protocol="": the protocol to assume for connections to the service; either "http" or "tcp".
+      --env="": select only containers with these environment variable values, given as comma-delimited key=value pairs --image="": select only containers with this image --labels="": select only containers with these labels, given as comma-delimited key=value pairs --port-fixed=0: Use a fixed port, and get the IP address from docker network settings --port-mapped=0: Use the host IP address, and the host port mapped to the given container port -p, --protocol="": the protocol to assume for connections to the service; either "http" or "tcp".
 Overrides the protocol given in --address if present.
-      --tag="": filter instances for this tag
+      --tag="": select only containers with this tag
 ```

 You can remove a service, or all services, with `fluxctl rm`: